talkable/talkable-docs/source/integration/loyalty.rst

      <div id="talkable-loyalty"></div>

    It is recommended to add it above the discount field.
-Here is two examples:
+Examples:

    .. figure:: /_static/img/loyalty/loyalty_checkout.png
       :alt: Sample checkout